-Tehran University (UT) (in Persian: دانشگاه تهران, Dāneshgāh Tehrān) It is the oldest and largest educational, scientific and research center in Iran and so called (Mother University).
-UT It was officially inaugurated in the 1937 as a state university.
+University of Tehran (UT) (Persian: دانشگاه تهران, Dāneshgāh Tehrān) It is the oldest and largest educational, scientific and research center in Iran and so called (Mother University).
+UT It was officially opened in 1937 as a state university.
 UT's main campus is located in the heart of Tehran, ie Enghelab Avenue.
-Other university colleges, faculties, research centers and institutes affiliated with UT are located in other parts of Tehran.
-The university has over 1.500 professors, 3.500 staff people and about 39.000 students to which 340 foreign students are added; offers 16 types of degrees, 160 master and 120 types of research doctorates.
+Other UT-affiliated university colleges, faculties, research centers and institutes are located in other parts of Tehran.
+The university has over 1.500 teachers, 3.500 staff members and about 39.000 students to which 340 foreign students are added; offers 16 types of degrees, 160 masters and 120 types of PhDs.

-Sharif University or Sharif University of Technology (Persian: دانشگاه صنعتی شریف - Dāneshgāh-e San'ati-ye Sharif) is an Iranian university for engineering and physical science in Tehran.
+Sharif University or Sharif University of Technology (Persian: دانشگاه صنعتی شریف - Dāneshgāh-e San'ati-ye Sharif) is an Iranian university for engineering and physical sciences in Tehran.

 Under the supervision of the Ministry of Culture and Higher Education and the Ministry of Health, non-profit and non-governmental universities were also founded.
 Several hundred foreign students are enrolled in the various IS institutes of Iran, most of whom come from Muslim countries.
 The Ministry provides Persian language courses with Iranian teachers.
 The same Dicastery manages branch offices of the Iranian universities in other member countries of the Organization of the Islamic Conference (oic).